A ski resort with terrain for all levels and closeby lodging, lots of apres ski activities and a good ski school make for great vacations on snow.

-Bear Mountain Resort has 12 lifts that provide access to an all-mountain, all-day and all-night terrain park.
-Snow Summit has 14 lifts and caters to a more traditional type of clientele, i.e., skiers and snowboarders who simply wish to cruise on groomed runs.
+Snow Summit, where many believe modern snowmaking was invented, has 14 lifts and caters to a more traditional type of clientele, i.e., skiers and snowboarders who simply wish to cruise on groomed runs.
 Both resorts have snowmaking covering 100 percent of their respective mountains, both are accessible by a free shuttle bus, and both have an interchangeable lift ticket.

 Big Bear Lake has all the amenities you'll need with plenty of lodging, rental cabins, bars and restaurants and shopping.
 Hundreds of Angelenos have passed on their family cabins to the families over the years and many have been continuously renovated for their use and for rentals.

 The first ski area you come to driving to Big Bear Lake is the 80-year-old, venerable Snow Valley Ski Area on Hwy.
 18 at Running Springs.
 What began with a single rope toward then-called Fish Camp, is today a solid ski resort that rivals both of those at the Lake 13 miles down the road.
 Don't overlook it.
 The name was changed by Norwegian skier Sverre Engen who didn't think Fish Camp was a name with much allure.

 You'll ski and ride on 240 acres (164 available at night).
 There are 32 runs spread out on 32 percent beginner; 40 percent intermediate; 34 percent advanced and 13 percent marked expert.